kaleguy/leovue/README.md

 ## Quick Start

-Leo Vue requires a webserver to run.
+LeoVue requires a webserver to run.
 Either install it on your server or run it locally with http-server:

 ``` bash
 # install node.js, then: